The Very Best of Peter Allen: The Boy from Down Under

 The Very Best of Peter Allen: The Boy from Down Under is a greatest hits album by Australian singer-songwriter Peter Allen, released in Australia in August 1992 through A&M Records.

-It was released less than two months after Allen's passing, on 18 June 1992.
+This album was released less than two months after Allen's death on 18 June 1992.

 Allen wrote or co-wrote all but two of the tracks on the album.

 Reviews

-Adrian Zupp of AllMusic gave the album 4.5 out of 5, saying; “His songwriting range [from] tender ballads through to poppier fare and even campy fun numbers has rarely been rivaled …[and this album] captures the cream of Allen's career on one highly engaging disc.”
-Zupp concluded with “this album spans the moods and melodies that made Peter Allen such a special artist.”
+Adrian Zupp of AllMusic gave the album 4.5 out of 5, stating; “His songwriting range [from] tender ballads through to poppier fare and even campy fun numbers, has rarely been rivaled…[and this album] captures the cream of Allen's career on one highly engaging disc.”
+Zupp concluded that “this album spans the moods and melodies that made Peter Allen such a special artist.”